Unmanic/unmanic-documentation/docs/guides/unmanic_MacOS_Guide.md

 <img className={"screenshot"} src={require('/img/guides/unmanic_macos_install_images/settings.png').default} />

 In the setting menu, you will see your default library.
 Click the 3 horizontal bars to the right of the library to open the configuration.

-Next, you will see a box that says Library Path.
-Click that.
+Next, cliock on the box that says Library Path.

 By default, Unmanic looks for a library at /library, but that is in use already in macOS.

 Click the .. at the top of the window to go up a level.
 <img className={"screenshot"} src={require('/img/guides/unmanic_macos_install_images/up_one_level.png').default} />